Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Friday, 9 November 2012

-Emma and Edward Simmonds - Mother, Father and Son
+Emma Simmonds, Her Husband Edward Simmonds, and Son Private Edward Simmonds, Devonshire Regiment - Mother, Father and Son

-Monument to Emma Simmonds and Edward Simmonds, Bray Parish Cemetery, Holyport Berkshire.
+Monument to Emma Simmonds her husband Edward Simmonds, and son Edward Simmonds, Bray Parish Cemetery, Holyport Berkshire.

 Emma Simmonds was born Emma Johnson in 1846 in Bray Berkshire to Frederick Johnson, a labourer and his wife Charlotte.

-In 1891 Edward and Emma have moved back to Berkshire and Edward is working as a wheelwright.
-The family has expanded to include 8 year old Caroline, 6 year old Albert, 4 year old George and 2 year old Edward.
+By 1891 Emma and Edward have moved back to Fifield, Berkshire, and Edward is working as a wheelwright.
+The family has expanded to include Caroline, Albert, George, and Edward Jr.

-In 1901 the family are still living in Fifield, but Emma is now listed as Louisa E. Albert is now a domestic gardener and George is an apprentice wheelwright.
-Living next door is Emma's spinster sister Sarah Johnson.
+In 1901 the family are still living in Fifield, but Emma is now listed as Louisa E. Albert is now a domestic gardener, and George is an apprentice wheelwright.
+Living next door is Emma's spinster sister Sarah Johnson and her son Arthur.

 Wednesday, 7 November 2012